Wives of Pompey the Great: Marriage in the Late Republic

 Pompey's 'serial marriage' has been held up as an example of the double standard applied to elite Roman men, for whom multiple marriage was seen as usual, and to women, who were expected to ascribe to a cultural ideal of having only one husband throughout their lives.

 Scholarly attention has often focused on the political aspects of such marriages, particularly for the men involved, at the expense of the personal aspects, which in turn has led to a disproportionate focus on the male partners over their wives.
-While these women have been likened to 'sacks of cash' handed around by their families for political, social or economic gain, scholars have also highlighted the extent to which some aristocratic women were able to use marriage to promote their own or their families' interests.
+While these women have been likened to "sacks of cash" handed around by their families for political, social or economic gain, scholars have also highlighted the extent to which some aristocratic women were able to use marriage to promote their own or their families' interests.
 Pompey, for his part, has been described as a "faithful husband" who appears to have felt genuine love towards at least his later wives.

 Sources for Pompey's marriages

-The primary surviving source for Pompey's wives and marriages is Plutarch's Lives.
+The primary surviving source for Pompey's wives and marriages is Plutarch's Parallel Lives.
 All are treated in some length in his Life of Pompey, though he also included details of Pompey's divorce from Antistia in the Life of Sulla, and aspects of the life and marriage of Julia are treated in the Life of Caesar.
 Plutarch was born c.
 46 CE, approximately 130 years after the events he describes.

 Plutarch's account is known to be based on sources hostile to Pompey, such as Oppius, a Caesarian propagandist whose work Plutarch consulted while writing the Life of Pompey.
 Plutarch's biography of Pompey has been criticised for subsuming chronological and factual accuracy to its author's aesthetic and political aims, while Keith Hopkins has suggested that the motives imputed by Plutarch to the various characters should be regarded as "suspect".

 The letters of Cicero, an early ally and perhaps personal friend of Pompey's, allude briefly to his marriages to Mucia and Julia.
-His relationships are also mentioned, mostly in passing, by the later historians Cassius Dio, Appian and Suetonius.
+His relationships are also mentioned, mostly in passing, by the later historians Cassius Dio, Appian, Asconius and Suetonius.;